 But moments later, I found myself back upstairs.

-I felt like I was getting my hopes up too much, I mean the test couldn’t exactly be that accurate considering it was no longer in one piece.
-I ran downstairs and necked a glass of vimto before jumping up and down in the attempt to push it to my bladder.
-I then found a digital test and watched that hour glass flash away.
+I felt like all of a sudden, I was getting my hopes up far too much.
+This test couldn’t exactly be considered accurate because it was no longer in one piece.
+I ran downstairs, necked a glass of vimto and jumped up and down in the attempt to push it all to my bladder.
+I found a more reliable digital test and watched that hour glass flash away.
 I tapped my feet up and down whilst reading the shampoo bottle in the attempt to distract myself.
 I tried to hush Stan out of the bathroom but he refused and just sat there.
 After five minutes, there it was…

 Pregnant.
 1-2 weeks.

 James was absolutely made up.
+His face glowed.

 That night we sat on our couch, in a building site of a house, knowing there was a little baby bean onboard.